buildingu/s4yt_fe/README.md

 # s4yt_fe_2024
-Welcome to the special event/'game' front-end repository for Building-u, called Dollars for Your Thoughts ($4YT).
+Welcome to the special event/game front-end repository for Building-u, called Dollars for Your Thoughts ($4YT).
 The project is for the interns from Building-u.

-The point system is a focal point, players can earn `Dubl-u-nes` and spend them on the raffle items provided by the raffle partners and even complete a business challenge for real cash.
-They can also, view sponsors and complete the sponsor quiz for additional coins.
-The winners of the businesses challenges and raffle items are also shown at the end of the event on the Event Results page.
-The application is also controlled by roles of the user and the timestamps for each period of the event, which are shown below.
+The point system is a focal point, players can earn `Dubl-u-nes` and spend them on raffle items provided by the raffle partners, and even complete a business challenge for real cash.
+For a brief explanation, the game runs through `periods`, starting with `pre_game`, where players answer multiple-choice questions from business partners, they open chests and answer the questions for dubl-u-nes.
+Once everyone is done earning dubl-u-nes, next is the `game_start` period.
+Business challenges are open, and the interns would start placing dubl-u-nes on raffle items.
+After that, businesses review the challenges, pick winners, and the raffle drawing commences for the raffle item winners.

-## Please Note ⚠
-Due to time constraints, our back-end developer leaving, and other commitments, we had to **improvise** in certain areas.
-This is why you'll see `Firebase` being used for the business's meet-ups and challenges.
-Hardcoded data is also around for some data, which is located at `src/constants/temporaryDb`.
-These were last-minute solutions that we had no other choice but to do.
+The periods are controlled by timestamps, explained more below.

 ## Timestamps
 The state for the timestamps is located in `src/redux/reducers/gameConfig.ts`.
 ### Periods
-- `register_start:` **restrictedAccess** is set and they are only allowed to the profile.
+When all timestamps are before, so the game hasn't started, **restrictedAccess** is set and they are only allowed to the profile.

-- `game_start` the 'game' has started everyone is **allowed everywhere** except for the **Event Results page**.
+Note that throughout these periods, the **profile page** is always opened, except for `game_end`, of course.
+- `pre_game`: Everyone begins to learn more about the businesses by completing multiple-choice questions and earn dubl-u-nes.
+- `game_start`: Business challenge questions are opened, and the **Learn and Earn** and **Event Results** pages are closed.
-- `review_start` **challenge submissions** and the **raffle** are now in review and the **game is closed**, but only for the **player role**.
+- `review_start`: **Challenge submissions** and the **raffle** are now in review.
+The **game is closed**, but only for the **player role**.
-- `review_end` winners are now shown and everyone can only access the **Event Results page** with the **Proile page** as an exception.
+- `review_end`: Winners are now shown, and everyone can only access the **Event Results page** and the game remains closed.
-- `game_end` end of the 'game' and the **Game Closed page** is always shown after login.
+- `game_end`: End of the 'game' and the **Game Closed page** is always shown after login.

 ## Tech Used
-This is a `TypeScript` `React` application built using `Craco`.
+This is a `TypeScript` `React` application built using `Vite`.
 The app also uses `Redux` for efficient state management, and utilizes `CSS modules` for styling.

 ## Getting Started
-- Nodejs version 20 or greater.
+- Nodejs version 22 or greater.
-- Choose either NPM or Yarn as your package manager.
+- NPM version 10 or greater.
-- Run "npm install" or "yarn install" to install all dependencies and that's it.
+- Run "npm install" to install all dependencies or, more favorably, "npm ci".
+- "npm run dev" to run the project in development mode.

 ## Folder Structure
-To maintain good development practices and consistency across files/folders, we recommend using the same guidelines and structure as follows if you're building upon the code.
-In this project we used a `reusable architecture` for all folders, so create a new `component` only if it is used in more than one file, the same goes for `utils`, `constants`, and the other folders.
+To maintain good development practices and consistency across files/directories, we recommend using the same guidelines and structure as follows if you're building upon the code.
+In this project, we used a `reusable architecture` for all directories, so create a new `component` only if it is used in more than one file, the same goes for `utils`, `constants`, and the other directories.
 I am only going to be explaining things that I think are important to know and clarify aspects that may not be self-explanatory:

 ### components
-- Each component has a folder as the name of the component and must include `index.tsx` and `styles.module.css` files.
+- Each component has a directory as the name of the component and must include `index.tsx` and `styles.module.css` files.
 - We use `Layout` and `Content` components, kind of like Nextjs, and they should be used in every `view`.
-- The `gate` component is the `gateway` component, which is wrapped around every route.
+- The `Redirects` component is the 'gateway' component, which is wrapped around every route.
 - `src/components/forms/user` is the user form meaning where the user registers and edits their profile, it serves as both.

 ### redux
-- The `gameConfig` is where all game-specific (it's an event, not a game) 'configurations' are, e.g. the `timestamps` for the countdown, and each `period` of the game as explained above in the Timestamps section.
+- The `gameConfig` reducer is where all game-specific 'configurations' are, e.g. the `timestamps` for the countdown, and each `period` of the game as explained above in the Timestamps section.
-- The `coinTracker` is for mulipating the coins (dubl-u-nes).
+- The `game` reducer is for a number of things; mulipating the coins (dubl-u-nes), learn and earn chests, raffle, etc.
-- The `user` for updating the local state of the user and the user session.
+- The `user` reducer is for updating the state of the user and the user session.
-- You might notice page (view) specific reducers like `getBusinesses.ts`, `raffle.ts`, etc.
+  - Notable reducers are only listed, there is more.
 - The `actions` handles the `API calls`, essentially every action is a `redux-thunk`.
 <br />

 ```
 /
 ├── .env
-├── craco.config.cjs
+├── vite.config.ts
 ├── package.json
+├── postcss.config.js
 ├── tsconfig.json
 ├── ...
 ├── node_modules/
 |   └── ...
 ├── public/
+│   ├── fonts/
+|   |   └── ...
+│   ├── images/
+|   |   └── ...
+│   ├── favicon-32x32.png
-│   ├── favicon.ico
+|   ├── favicon.ico
-|   ├── index.html
+|   ├── site.webmanifest
 |   └── ...
 └── src/
     ├── index.jsx